Alliedium/awesome-devops/23_networks_vlan_27-oct-2022/practice.md

         - ipv4 - set address
     - Service > DHCPv4
     - Firewall > Rules
+      - Create a new rule(s) according to your VLAN to VLAN connectivity plan
+      - Check 'Log packets that are handled by this rule' checkbox for each new rule
     - Set connectivity VLAN20 : VLAN21
 * Update ubuntu2 settings: Hardware > Network device > Edit > select v21 instead of vmbr0
 * Go to Cloud-Init > edit DNS servers & IP Config: